Tim-Agro/rjpeg2tiff/README.md

 1. Unzip the TSDK into your project folder (the folder where you have cloned or forked this repository).
 - *Note: by default, the `release_x64` build is used.*

-    > On Linux:
+    > On Linux: <br>
-    >
-    > Before runing the Python scripts to convert the R-JPEG to 16-bit TIFF, add  the directory containing `dji_irp` to your library path:
+    > Before running the Python scripts to convert the R-JPEG to 16-bit TIFF, add  the directory containing `dji_irp` to your library path:
     >```bash
     > export LD_LIBRARY_PATH="/path/to/utility/bin/linux/release_x64:${LD_LIBRARY_PATH}"
     >```